 Katipo are found in coastal areas in both the North and South Islands as far south as Karitane and Greymouth.

-White-tailed spiders (Lampona murina and Lampona cylindrata) are quite distinct with dark bodies and a white patch at the end of their cylindrical/cigar-shaped abdomen.
+White-tail spiders (Lampona murina and Lampona cylindrata) are quite distinct with dark bodies and a white patch at the end of their cylindrical/cigar-shaped abdomen.
 The juveniles and males have patches on their abdomen as well as white ‘tails’.
-White-tailed spiders are from Australia.
+White-tail spiders are from Australia.
 Lampona murina has been in the North Island for over 100 years and Lampona cylindrata has become widespread in the South Island since about 1980.
 Both species of white-tailed spider live almost entirely on other spiders.
 They can be found in vegetation in gardens and bush, and around houses, which they like for the warmth.
-White-tailed spiders do not build webs.
+White-tail spiders do not build webs.
 Largely nocturnal, they prefer warm and dry climates, making our houses their perfect residences.
 They enjoy being outdoors too, under tree bark, mulch, leaves, rocks or logs – but one of their favourite spots is our bedrooms.
 They are more likely than other spiders to be found where we sleep, with experts believing this could be due to the increased heat from our bodies.
+So watch out for the White tail spider bite, NZ!

 Spiders like the grey house spider, daddy long legs and hunting spiders are a nuisance around houses or in the garden but they are harmless to humans.
 Non-venomous spiders are of two types- Web Spinners and Hunter spiders.